underscoreio/essential-slick/src/pages/joins.md

 Wrangling data with joins and aggregates can be painful.
 In this chapter we'll try to ease that pain by exploring:

-* different styles of join (implicit and explixit);
+* different styles of join (implicit and explicit);
-* different ways to join (inner, outer and zip);
+* different ways to join (inner, outer and zip); and
 * aggregate functions and grouping.

 ## Implicit Joins

 The SQL standards recognize two styles of join: implicit and explicit.
 Implicit joins have been deprecated, but they're common enough to deserve a brief investigation.

 We have seen an example of implicit joins in the last chapter: